 June 11-12, 2018

-This training is a closed training for York/Adams Drug & Alcohol Commission.
-Please contact York/Adams Drug & Alcohol Commission for registration information.
+This is an exclusive training for York/Adams Drug & Alcohol Commission.

 Need to register or get a certificate?View Guide

 This two-day, application-focused training provides participants with an in-depth look at the theoretical foundations of the Criteria, including clinically driven services, biopsychosocial assessment, the six dimensions, continued stay and transfer/discharge criteria.
 Incorporating the use of the new edition of The ASAM Criteria, participants have opportunities for skill practice at every stage of the treatment process: assessment, engagement, treatment planning, continuing care and transfer or discharge.

 All participants receive an in-depth Training Journal to guide the training and as a resource for continuing skill application.